 Addition of rational expressions is relatively straightforward.
 We add the numerators and simplify by collecting like terms.
 If you ever have a friend over, though, don't ask if they want to look at your term collection.
 Personal experience tells us that they probably won't be interested.

-We add the numerators and keep the denominator the same, which yields
+We add the numerators and keep the denominator the same.

-Next, we simplify by collecting like terms in the numerator to find
+Next, we simplify by collecting like terms in the numerator.

 That's it.
 So easy a caveman could do it.
 Great, now we'll be hearing from those guys in the Geico commercials.

-With subtraction, though, there is one extra thing to be careful of: When subtracting, make sure to keep track of signs.
+With subtraction, though, there's one extra thing to be careful of: make sure to keep track of any rogue minus signs.

 Notice that we're subtracting the whole chunk (x – 4), so we need to be careful with signs when we simplify.
 We don't want to blow this.
 Hm?
 Oh...blow chunks.
 Very funny.

 The nice thing about adding or subtracting rational expressions with the same denominator is that we don't need to think about the denominator.
-We copy the denominator and worry about getting the numerator right.
+We copy it and worry about getting the numerator right.
 If only we didn't need to worry about the numerator, either, math would be perfect.